 Identification of waterbodies and delineations of wetlands was conducted during four site visits to different portions of the Project Area from June 2016 to November 2018.
-Wetland delineation surveys were completed in accordance with the USACE Wetland Delineation Manual (Environmental Laboratory 1987) and Eastern Mountains and Piedmont Regional Supplement to the USACE Delineation Manual (USACE 2012).
-In addition, TVA Rapid Assessment Method datasheets were completed for all wetlands; each wetland was classified based on function and value consistent with EO 11990 - Protection of Wetlands.
+Wetland delineation surveys were completed in accordance with the USACE Wetland Delineation Manual (Environmental Laboratory 1987) and the Eastern Mountains and Piedmont Regional Supplement to the USACE Delineation Manual (USACE 2012).
+In addition, TVA Rapid Assessment Method datasheets for assessing wetland condition, function, and quality were completed for all wetlands; each wetland was classified based on function and value consistent with EO 11990 - Protection of Wetlands.
 The USACE wetland determination data forms and TVA Rapid Assessment Method datasheets are included in the Natural Resources Report (Cardno 2019; Appendix G).
+The wetlands are shown on Figure 3.3-1.